 - Kidney stones, osteoporosis, depression, lethargy, and muscle weakness present in hyperparathyroidism.

-- Headaches, fatigue, visual problems, enlargement of the hands, feet, and tongue are features in acromegaly.
+- Headaches, fatigue, visual problems, enlargement of the hands, feet, and tongue are features of acromegaly.

 - Heartburn, Raynaud phenomenon, nail pitting on the exam may be suggestive of scleroderma.